vdelachaux/classes/Project/Documentation/str.md

-#str
+# str

 This class implements some useful methods to test and manipulate strings

-Take a look the "test_str" method to get some tricks
+Take a look the <a href="https://github.com/vdelachaux/classes/blob/master/Project/Sources/Methods/test_str.4dm" >test_str</a> method to get some tricks

 ## Syntax